-Additionally, it should be kept in mind that iterative Yang partial-volume correction corrects for spill-in and spill-out between segmented VOIs instead of applying a voxel-by-voxel correction, which introduces a correlation between the voxels within each VOI.
+Additionally, it should be kept in mind that iterative Yang partial-volume correction corrects for spill-in and spill-out between segmented VOIs instead of a voxel-by-voxel correction, which introduces a correlation between the voxels within each VOI.
 Despite this disadvantage, the method was chosen as it produces a voxel-by-voxel correction of the whole image, does not require any prior information about the activity distribution, and can be used with any number of VOIs.

-Another source of error is the calculation of absorbed doses based on presimulated ^{177}Lu voxel S values.
-The very low emission probability (~11%) of the 208-keV γ -transition results in a negligible photon proportion of the absorbed dose.
-Likewise, the β -radiation of ^{177}Lu has a range of only several millimeters in soft tissue, leading to deposition of almost the entire dose directly at the origin of the disintegration.
+Another source of error is the calculation of absorbed doses based on pre-simulated Lu-177 voxel S values.
+The very low emission probability (~11%) of the 208 keV gamma transition results in a negligible photon proportion of the absorbed dose.
+Likewise, the beta radiation of Lu-

+177 only has a range of several millimeters in soft tissue, leading to almost the entire dose being deposited directly at the origin of the disintegration.
 This assumption is confirmed by the observation that the absorbed dose distribution corresponds, in good approximation, to a multiplication of the activity distribution with a constant dose conversion factor.
 Lastly, the kidney phantom as well as the body phantom were filled with aqueous solutions, justifying that the voxel S values had been simulated for soft tissue.
 Still, it has to be stated that full Monte Carlo simulations should be used when different tissue densities (other than soft tissue) or intervoxel heterogeneities are deemed relevant (32).

-The conjugate gradient-based xSPECT reconstruction (data provided as Supplemental Figs. 1-5) shows a 3-4 times faster convergence than the expectation maximization-based Flash3D reconstruction.
-Therefore, 12 xSPECT iterations are approximately comparable to 36-48 Flash3D iterations (22).
+The conjugate gradient based xSPECT reconstruction (data provided as Supplemental Figures 1 to 5) shows a 3-4 times faster convergence than the expectation maximization based Flash3D reconstruction.
+Therefore, 12 xSPECT iterations are approximately comparable to 36 to 48 Flash3D iterations (22).
 Additionally, xSPECT has a tendency to favor areas of high signal while suppressing areas of low signal.
-If too many iterations are applied, the signal in low-intensity voxels starts to drop to zero as counts are shifted toward the higher-intensity cortical region.
-This leads to the occurrence of zeros in the entire medullary region after 96 unfiltered xSPECT iterations (Supplemental Fig. 5).
-Although the xSPECT-based determination of mean absorbed doses for the medullary compartment seems to be nearly perfect after 36-60 xSPECT updates, followed by postfiltering and PETPVC (dashed lines in Supplemental Fig. 4B), the entire medullary activity stems from the cortex, from which activity is spilled back into the medulla by PETPVC, rather than by intensity originally located in the medulla.
-Therefore, care should be taken to examine the fundamentals of each reconstruction rather than simply transferring reconstruction parameters between the 2 different reconstruction methods.
-Instead, for the investigated count and noise conditions, the number of xSPECT iterations should be limited
+If too many iterations are applied, the signal in low-intensity voxels starts to drop to zero as counts are shifted towards the higher-intensity cortical region.
+This leads to the occurrence of zeros in the entire medulla region after 96 unfiltered xSPECT iterations (Supplemental Figure 5).
+Although the xSPECT-based determination of mean absorbed doses for the medulla compartment seem to be nearly perfect after 36-60 xSPECT updates, followed by post-filtering and after PETPVC (dashed lines in Supplemental Figure 4B), the entire medulla activity stems from the cortex from which activity is spilled back into the medulla by PETPVC rather than by intensity originally located in the medulla.
+Therefore, care should be taken to examine the fundamentals of each reconstruction carefully rather than simply transferring reconstruction parameters between the two different reconstruction methods.

+Instead, for the investigated count and noise conditions, the number of xSPECT iterations should be limited to 48.

-One important finding of this work is that without partial-volume correction, none of the presently available reconstruction methods was able to achieve a cumulative DVH that would be acceptable for treatment planning, as the lower absorbed doses of the medullary compartment are considerably overestimated and the higher absorbed doses of the cortical compartment are considerably underestimated.
+One important finding of this work is that -without partial-volume correction- none of the presently available reconstruction methods was able to achieve a cumulative dose volume histogram that would be acceptable for treatment planning as:

+- a) The lower absorbed doses of the medullary compartment are considerably overestimated. - b) The higher absorbed doses of the cortical compartment are considerably underestimated.